temken/Darphene/README.md

 <details><summary>Author & Contact</summary>
 <p>

-The author of *DarPhene* is Timon Emken.
+The author of *Darphene* is Timon Emken.

-For questions, bug reports or other suggestions please open an [issue](https://github.com/temken/DarPhene/issues).
+For questions, bug reports or other suggestions please open an [issue](https://github.com/temken/Darphene/issues).
 </p>
 </details>